mhaack/mh-site/content/posts/2025-05-04-making-your-reolink-camera-talk-with-ai-via-home-assistant.md

 If set up correctly the automation steps should look like this:

-{% image "/images/screenshot_camera_ai_5.png", "Automation action flow", "x-small", "Screenshot 5: Action flow of the automation" %}
+{% image "/images/screenshot_camera_ai_5.png", "Automation action flow", "small", "Screenshot 5: Action flow of the automation" %}

 ## The Complete YAML